dilawar/sniffer/README.md

     # by very_high_serverity.csv, high_serverity.csv etc.
     path = /home/dilawar/Works/hpc21/2013ee668/Assignments/A4/db/

     # Name of the database.
 Leave it as it is.
+If :memory: is used then database
+    # is build in memory.
+Untested feature.
     name = sniffer.sqlite3
     #name = :memory: